FrankensteinVariorum/fv-postCollation/README.md

 ### Run `spineAdjustor.xsl`
 * **Input:** `early_standoff_Spine` directory
 * **Output:** `preLev_standoff_Spine` directory
-* 2018-10-23 ebb: In this stage, we "sew up" the lettered spine sub-chunk files into complete chunks to match their counterpart edition files.
+*  In this stage, we "sew up" the lettered spine sub-chunk files into complete chunks to match their counterpart edition files.
 2018-10-25: Also, we're adding hashtags if they're missing in the @wit on rdg.
 * 2023-07-14: We are no longer breaking the collation units into sub-chunks, so we are editing this out, but adding some new functionality.

 ### Run `edit-distance/extractCollationData.xsl`
 * **Input:** `preLev_standoff_Spine` directory
 * **Output:** `edit-distance/spineData.txt`
-* 2018-10-21 updated 2019-03-16 ebb: This XSLT reads from the spine files as prepped through P5 of the postCollation pipeline, and it outputs a single tab-separated plain text file, named spineData.txt, with normalized data pulled from each rdgGrp (its @n attribute) in the spine files.
+*  This XSLT reads from the spine files as prepped through P5 of the postCollation pipeline, and it outputs a single tab-separated plain text file, named spineData.txt, with normalized data pulled from each rdgGrp (its @n attribute) in the spine files.
 The output file will need to be converted to ascii for weighted levenshtein calculations.

 ### Convert `spineData.txt` to ASCII format
 * This stage is necessary to prepare the variorum data for processing with the numpy library in Python to calculate edit distance values at each variant location.